GregoryShen/01-FunctionTest/Selenium/1 Selenium Official Guide.md

 ==Page objects themselves should never make verifications or assertions.== This is part of your test and should always be within the test's code, never in an page object. ==The page object will contain the representation of the page, and the services the page provides via methods== but no code related to what is being tested should be within the page object.

 ==There is one, single, verification which can, and should, be within the page object and that is to verify that the page, and possibly critical elements on the page, were loaded correctly.== This verification should be done while instantiating the page object.
-In the examples above, both the SignInPage and Homepage constructors check the expected page is available and ready for requests from the test.
+In the examples above, both the SignInPage and HomePage constructors check the expected page is available and ready for requests from the test.

 A page object does not necessarily need to represent all the parts of a page itself.
 The same principles used for page objects can be used to create "<u>**Page Component Objects**" that represent discrete chunks of the page and can be included in page objects.</u> These component objects can provide references to the elements inside those discrete chunks, and methods to leverage[^6-4-1-3] the functionality provided by them.
 You can even nest component objects inside other component objects for more complex pages.
 If a page in the AUT has multiple components, or common components used throughout the site (e.g. a navigation bar), then it may improve maintainability and reduce code duplication.